 Risk of reactivation of hepatitis B virus

-The HBV can reactivate (flare up) in people who have both hepatitis B and hepatitis C.
+The HBV can reactivate (flare up) in people who have both HBV and hepatitis C.

 Infection with HBV causes swelling and damage to your liver.
 People diagnosed with it usually take medication to relieve the symptoms and control the infection.
 But even if all of your symptoms improve with treatment, the virus doesn’t get completely cleared from the body.